phillord/kcite/readme.txt

 = 1.6.2 =

 1. Security fix: Admin page was incorrectly nonced.
+1. Admin page has been completely re-written
+1. Greycite options have been updated.
+1. Options will need resetting as a result of change.

 = 1.6.1 =